graphistry/graphistry-helm/charts/values-overrides/examples/gke/README.md

 ```

 - `--accelerator type=nvidia-tesla-t4,count=1`: Attaches 1 Tesla T4 GPU to each node.
-- `gpu-driver-version=disabled`: Disables GKE's automatic GPU driver installation so we can install the R570 driver manually via DaemonSet (see next step).
-GKE's `default` installs R535 (CUDA 12.2 max) and `latest` installs R580 (CUDA 13.x only, not backward compatible with CUDA 12.x).
+- `gpu-driver-version=disabled`: Disables GKE's automatic GPU driver installation so we can install the driver manually via DaemonSet (see next step).
+GKE's `default` installs R535 and `latest` installs R580.
+For Graphistry's CUDA 12 build (driver 535+) the R570 DaemonSet is recommended; for the CUDA 13 build (driver 590+) you need an R590+ driver.
 - `--image-type "UBUNTU_CONTAINERD"`: Ubuntu is required because Google provides a pre-built [R570 driver DaemonSet](https://github.com/GoogleCloudPlatform/container-engine-accelerators/blob/master/nvidia-driver-installer/ubuntu/daemonset-preloaded-R570.yaml) for Ubuntu but not for COS.
 - `--machine-type "n1-highmem-8"`: 8 vCPUs / 52 GB RAM.
 T4 GPUs [only attach to N1 machines](https://docs.cloud.google.com/compute/docs/gpus) (max 24 vCPUs with 1 T4).
 The `n1-highmem-4` (4 vCPUs) is too small — the PostgreSQL Operator (PGO) reserves ~1 CPU with Guaranteed QoS, and backup CronJobs need additional CPU to schedule.
 With 4 vCPUs the node runs at ~96% CPU, causing backup pods to stay Pending and block all downstream services.